BennyDeBock/portfolio/content/blog/software-version-a-brief-introduction/index.md

 ---
 title: "Software Versioning: A brief introduction"
 author: De Bock Benny
-date: January 18th, 2024
+date: '2024-01-18'
 tags:
   - junior
   - versioning
-excerpt:
-What is versioning?
+excerpt: What is versioning?
 What are the different types of versioning systems?
 And why do we use them?
 Find out in this brief introduction how implementing software versioning can improve documentation, communication and release strategies!
 ---
 Hello there!